It’s fair to say Benjamin Oh is facing a bit more pressure than the average Penn student this week.

 Indeed, no matter what Sunday’s results might be, the journey Oh has embarked on over the past two years has been a thoroughly fulfilling one.

-Through his first two full years at Penn, Oh was .
+Through his first two full years at Penn, Oh was largely like any other student.
 In addition to his training, Oh played for the club men’s ice hockey team, was involved in the Penn Taiwanese Society and Korean Students Association, and tutored at West Philadelphia High School.

 But as the 2018 Games got closer, and Oh’s speed skating peers devoted themselves fully to the pursuit of Team USA glory, tough decisions had to be made.
 And at the conclusion of the 2015-16 school year, Oh fully committed to training for Pyeongchang by temporarily withdrawing from Penn.